-U.S. Department of Education has stated they will looking at how the institution conveyed information to the student about licensure eligibility, along with documentation (can be electronic) from the student that includes affirmation of the information provided by institution, that the student understands the information, and that they intend to seek licensure/employment in one names "meets" state/territory.
+U.S. Department of Education has stated they will looking at how the institution interacted with the student, conveyed information to the student about licensure eligibility, along with documentation (can be electronic) from the student that includes affirmation of the information provided by institution, that the student understands the information, and that they intend to seek licensure/employment in one names "meets" state/territory.